+42.5 Classification Specific Salary Adjustments

+Effective July 1, 2015, targeted job classifications will be assigned to a higher salary range as outlined in Appendix X, Classification Specific Salary Adjustments.
+Classifications qualifying for an increase under both 42.4 and 42.5 will receive only the increase that grants the highest amount allotted under either section.
+Employees reallocated in accordance with this section will be assigned to the new range at their current step.

-Pay for Performing the Duties of a Higher Classification
+42.6 Pay for Performing the Duties of a Higher Classification

 A. Employees who are temporarily assigned the full scope of duties and responsibilities for more than thirty (30) calendar days to a higher-level classification whose range is less than six (6) ranges higher than the range of the former class will be notified in writing and will be advanced to a step of the range for the new class that is nearest to five percent (5%) higher than the amount of the pre-promotional step.
 The increase will become effective on the first day the employee was performing the higher- level duties.